mil-tokyo/webdnn/example/README.md

 This is intended to be example of interactive application.

+## Sentence sentiment classification
+`lstm` directory contains the example to train and convert LSTM-based model to classify sentiments of movie reviews.

+This example illustrates how to use LSTM model.

+## Text generation
+`text_generation` directory contains the example to convert LSTM-based text generation model to generate text like Nietzsche.

+This example illustrates how to iteratively predict character probability and sample a character.

 ## Benchmark
 `benchmark` directory contains the speed benchmark to compare WebDNN and Keras.js.